 |– Baked Cheesecake|

 The baked cheesecake is a mixture of sugar, cheese, and eggs over a crust of sponge cake or cookies baked in the oven for a certain amount of time.
 Some may skip the oven and use a water bath, which means the mixture of these ingredients will be submerged in a pan of hot water, making the mixture creamy, smooth, and soft.
 Then it will cool in the fridge and serve.
-Baked cheesecakes are dense in texture.
+Baked versions are dense in texture.
 They have a velvety feeling.
-The most popular type of baked cheesecake is the New York cheesecake.
+The most popular type of baked version is the New York cheesecake.

 |– Unbaked Cheesecake|

 The unbaked cheesecake, as the name implies, is not baked.
 It is set by cooling in the fridge, and for that, it is known as chilled cheesecake.
 There are no eggs, flour, or other ingredients that need to be baked.
 Instead, in unbaked cheesecake, different kinds of gelatins are used.
-Unbaked cheesecake is soft, airy, and has a light texture.
+The unbaked type is soft, airy, and has a light texture.
 The no-bake version is a lot lighter and almost mousse-like.
 The flexible and extra soft mixture of this cheesecake makes it a good option for layering.

 |Which One Is Better?
 Baked or Unbaked?|